 Musicians can alter the pitch of the drum by placing one hand at different places inside the drum.
 This frame drum is often taken to matches by Irish football fans who love its deep echoing sounds.

 The Irish harp is an instrument that is beloved by the people of Ireland and it actually is the official symbol of Ireland.
-It features in many of Ireland's old myths and legends.
-The druids often owned enchanted harps in these old Irish tales.
+The Celtic harp features in many of Ireland's old myths and legends.
+The druids often owned enchanted harps in these old Irish tales, although some believe the first harp originated in Egypt.
+In ancient times the harp was the most popular instrument.
+Celtic chieftains employed traditional harpists to entertain them and their guests.
+After the Flight of the Earls to mainland Europe in 1607, Irish harpists lost their patrons.
+They were left to travel Ireland seeking employment.

 Uilleann pipes (pronounced ill-inn) are the traditional bagpipes of Ireland.
 They are very similar to the bagpipes of Scotland but rather than being inflated by blowing into the bag, they are filled through an elbow pump mechanism.
 Their name quite literally means pipes of the elbow.